JakubJanowski/PostgreSqlInAString/README.md

 # PostgreSQL in a string

-This is a Visual Studio extensions that adds syntax highlighting for PostgreSQL syntax in C# string literals.
+This is a Visual Studio extension that adds highlighting for PostgreSQL syntax in C# string literals.

 ![image](https://github.com/JakubJanowski/PostgreSqlInAString/assets/19607303/20878f6b-f245-476e-81b2-797a33c09395)